 - Line a rimmed baking sheet with foil for easy cleanup.
 Fit the baking sheet with a metal rack.
 Grease the rack with your choice of fat.

 - Place the steaks on the rack.
-Insert the probe of a meat thermometer into one of the steaks.
+Insert the probe of a meat thermometer (I got mine on Amazon) into one of the steaks.
 Bake the steaks until they reach an internal temperature of 125 degrees F (rare).
 For me, with fridge-temperature, 1-inch thick steaks, this usually takes about 30 minutes.

 - Remove the steaks from the oven.
 Transfer to a tray, loosely cover with foil and allow to rest for 10 minutes.